dsuch/pymqi/docs/examples.rst

 * Connecting with username/password credentials was added in PyMQI 1.5
 * The functionality requires IBM MQ 8.0+ queue managers
+* Credentials need to be provided to PyMQI as regular Python variables - PyMQI will not look them up in any user database or similar

 ===============================
 Connecting in bindings mode